-The history of the Minchiate decks goes back at least to the 16th Century and maybe further.
-In the 16th Century the Minchiate had another name, it was called the Germini deck.
-In 1553 the Fiorentine Bartolomeo di Michelagnolo published a poem decribing the forty trumps of the Germini deck.
+The history of the Minchiate decks goes back at least to the 16th Century, and maybe further.
+In the 16th Century the Minchiate still had another name, it was called the Germini deck.
+In 1553, the Florentine Bartolomeo di Michelangelo published a poem, describing the forty trumps of the Germini deck.
 A translation of the Poem is available on the Taropedia site.
-For this reason we believe that the origins of the Minchiate game are in Florence.
-The oldest surving fiorentine decks we have date from the 17th Century.
-In Bologna we know several Minchiate decks produced in the 18th Century.
+For this reason, we believe that the origins of the Minchiate game are in Florence.
+The oldest surviving Florentine decks we have date from the 17th Century.
+Also in Bologna, Minchiate decks were produced, we know several decks, all dated to the 18th Century.

-Many books have been written on the Minchiate decks and searching the Internet for Minchiate will reveal much more information than I can give here.
-I'm not a Minchiate specialist, so the text and illustrations here below are only a short introduction to this very peculiar cousin of the Tarot decks.
-The Minchiate decks has some particularities in common that make them easy recognizable.
-Some of them are listed here below :
+Many books have been written on the Minchiate decks, and searching the Internet for Minchiate will reveal much more information than I can give here.
+I'm not a Minchiate specialist, so the text and illustrations here below are only a brief introduction to this very peculiar cousin of the Tarot decks.
+The Minchiate decks have some particularities in common that make them easy recognizable.
+Some of them are listed here below

-By the end of the 16th Century the regular Tarocco games with 78 cards had almost disappeared as a game in Italy.
-Only in Central Italy the Tarot related Tarocchino and Minchiate games were extremely popular.
-Other variations appeared like the Sicilian Tarot game (Tarocco Siciliano), that used Spanish suit symbols instead of Italian ones.
+By the end of the 16th Century, the regular Tarocco games with 78 cards had almost disappeared as a game in Italy.
+Only in Central Italy, the Tarot related Tarocchino and Minchiate games stayed popular.
+Other variations appeared later, like the Sicilian Tarot game (Tarocco Siciliano), that used Spanish suit symbols instead of Italian ones.